Most Hated NFL Players of All Time

 Bottom Line: Tony Romo

-The spotlight is always on you when you’re the starting QB of the Dallas Cowboys, as you’re just as much a celebrity as a football player.
-Because of that, Tony Romo got many opportunities that others wouldn’t have gotten including endorsements and a comfy TV job, following in the footsteps of Troy Aikman, Roger Staubach and Don Meredith.
+The spotlight is always on you when you’re the starting quarterback of the Dallas Cowboys, as you’re just as much a celebrity as a football player.
+Because of that, Tony Romo got many opportunities that others wouldn’t have gotten, including endorsements and a comfy TV job, following in the footsteps of Troy Aikman, Roger Staubach and Don Meredith.

 Position: Safety